miramou/cfRNA_pipeline_automation/Opentrons/README.md

 # Overview
 * Implements all steps up to using filter plate to clean up cfRNA extracted using Norgen kit.
 * Can process up to 1 mL of plasma in each well of 48 well plate (Max vol 7.5 mL).
-* Keep your eye on the robot!
-Sometimes tips dont come off all the way (rarely) and you need to step in.
-This is the only somewhat difficult step to watch for
-* The slowest steps on this robot are by far moving the pipette over.
-The motors are slow so this has been optimized to reduce the number of large movements like tips on/tips off
+* Protocol run time relies on reagent setup (configuration), head speed (see setup.py), and plunger speed (see each ind. script)

 # Setup
-* Make sure you have prepped reagents ahead of time (e.g. added 1.2% B-Met to lysis buffer).
+* Make sure you have prepped reagents ahead of time (e.g. added 1.2% B-Met and 1:1000 ERCC to lysis buffer).
 * Preheat both lysis and slurry for 10 minutes.
 Vortex slurry for 1 minute intermittently to dissolve precipitated slurry.
-* Note that slurry, lysis buffer (Script 3), and EtOH (Script 4) all go in same 12 col divided reservoir:
+* Note that slurry, lysis buffer (Script 5), and EtOH (Script 4) all go in same 12 col divided reservoir:
 	* Seal all columnns with plate sticker - remove plate sticker incremently when reagent is needed.
-	* Slurry in Col 1 (21 mL)
-	* Lysis buffer in Col 2 and 3 (20 mL each col) Script will tell you when to remove seal for second column
+	* Slurry in Col 1,2 (12 mL each col) Wait for script to tell you to add to second plate.
+Slurry easily solidifies
+	* Lysis buffer in Col 4,5 (20 mL each col)
-	* EtOH in Col 4 and 5 (20 mL each col) Script will tell you when to remove seal for second column
+	* EtOH in Col 7,8 (20 mL each col)

 # How to run
+* Each month, check that all screws are tightly fastened on robot
+* Thoroughly clean Opentrons robot.
+Careful not to bump pipettes though they should be solidly in place.
-* Thoroughly clean Opentrons robot and check calibrations using 0_calibration file - uncommenting and commenting for objects in the same physical position as needed
+* Check calibrations using 0_calibration file - uncommenting and commenting for objects in the same physical position as needed
 * Line trash at D1 (liquid) and D2 (pipettes) with ziploc bags.
 Also add a few absorbent paper towels to D1.
 * Deploy bash script "run_cfRNA_pipeline.sh" to run pipeline (Note that pipeline currently set up to process 1 mL samples.
 Change buffer volumes if needed)

 # The steps
+* Refrigerate sample blocks
 * Clean workspace thoroughly
 * Thaw samples at room temp
 * At the same time, run 1_add_slurry_lysis_to_plate.py
 	* This script adds slurry and lysis buffer to 2 clean 48-well plates.
-* Add samples by hand using variably spaced 1.2 mL multichannel.
-The included script takes too long
+* Run 2_transfer_sample_tube_to_48_well_plate.py to transfer samples.
-* Run 3_transfer_etoh_centrifuge_transfer_lysis.py
+* Run 3_transfer_etoh_centrifuge_remove_sup.py.
 	* This script expects you to multitask with the robot.
 It will tell you when you should interface.
 		* For instance, you might mix EtOH with sample for plate B1 as it adds reagent to plate B2.
 This is for speed.
 	* You will seal and incubate plate 1 at 60C while plate 2 is being processed.